42BV/rest-secure-spring-boot-starter/README.md

   pattern.
 Implemented by using the [CsrfTokenRepository](https://docs.spring.io/spring-security/site/docs/current/reference/html/csrf.html#csrf-cookie).
 - The @CurrentUser annotation may be used to annotate a controller method argument to inject the current custom user.
 - Note the UserResolver spring bean that is added to your appication context, conveniently get the current logged in user from the SecurityContext!
-- This auto configuration does not make assumptions of how you implement the "authorities" of a User.
+- This autoconfiguration does not make assumptions of how you implement the "authorities" of a User.
 Spring Security can interpret your authorities by looking at a prefix; if you prefix an authority with "ROLE_", the framework provides a specific role-checking-api.
 But you can always use the more generic authority-checking-api.
     * For instance if you want to make use of "roles" and the Spring Security "hasRole(..)"-api methods, you must prefix your roles with the default "ROLE_".